yoclaire/host-insights-promptify/README.md

 # Host-Insights-Promptify

-Host-Insights-Promptify is a cross-platform command-line tool designed to gather detailed insights about a host system.
-Whether you're troubleshooting, optimizing, or preparing for technical support, Host-Insights-Promptify provides comprehensive information to help you understand your system's state and environment.
+Host-Insights-Promptify is a cross-platform command-line tool that gathers and formats detailed system insights into an AI-ready prompt.
+Whether you’re troubleshooting, optimizing, or preparing for technical support, Host-Insights-Promptify provides comprehensive information tailored to your system’s unique environment.

 ## Table of Contents